dpschaudhary/dpschaudhary/README.md

 - Hi, I’m Deep choudhary
 - Currently, I am in the stage of Exploring my passions and achieving the goals.
-- excellent skills in Data Management, programming languages and software development.